Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Three sources:

-1. Transition Trusts — The EXIT Protocol channels wealth from the old economy into the new.
-When a billionaire like Richard takes the EXIT deal, his $23 billion doesn’t vanish—it funds Fusion research, Free Zone construction, Foundation infrastructure.
+1. Transition Trusts — The EXIT Protocol (explained in detail in the EXIT Protocol article) offers billionaires a deal: trade your dying fortune for a meaningful legacy.
+When a billionaire like Richard takes the EXIT deal, his $23 billion doesn’t vanish—it flows into Transition Trusts that fund fusion research, Free Zone construction, and Foundation infrastructure.
+Why would billionaires agree?
+Because their wealth is becoming worthless anyway as the old economy contracts, and this deal offers them something money can’t buy: purpose, longevity treatments, and respect instead of resentment.
 Globally, ultra-high-net-worth wealth exceeds $47 trillion.
-If even 10% flows through Transition Trusts over a decade, that’s $4.7 trillion—roughly Japan’s GDP—dedicated to building abundance.
+If even 10% flows through Transition Trusts over a decade, that’s $4.7 trillion—roughly Japan’s entire annual economic output—dedicated to building abundance.

 2. The Automation Dividend — The same robots displacing workers also slash production costs.
 A vertical farm staffed by robots produces food at a fraction of traditional costs.
 3D-printed housing costs a tenth of conventional construction.
 The Free Zones don’t need to match old-economy spending; they need to match outcomes at far lower cost.